Space Cadet (song): Critical reception

 While talking about "Space Cadet", Alphonse Pierre from Pitchfork opined:On "Space Cadet", Metro ushers Gunna into "The Twilight Zone" with a twinkling instrumental, and Gunna responds with one of the album's bounciest hooks.
 The "Space Cadet" instrumental, like so much of the album's production, feels cinematic but thankfully not far removed from his Atlanta-built sound.

 Chart performance

 "Space Cadet" debuted and peaked at number 51 on the US Billboard Hot 100 chart, on the week of November 17, 2018.
 The single also debuted at number 22 on the US Hot R&B/Hip-Hop Songs chart.
-On December 9, 2020, the song was certified double platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over two million units in the United States.
+On November 7, 2023, the song was certified four-times platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over four million units in the United States.

 Music video

 The official music video for "Space Cadet" premiered on April 22, 2019.
 It was directed by Zac Facts.
 Metro Boomin and Gunna are dancing and floating around in lasers and bright lights, like a simulation of outer space.
 Young Thug, a close friend and frequent collaborator of both artists, makes a cameo appearance.